History

 Hard on the heels of The Bacchae, The Bacchanals hit the road again in January 2004 with a touring production of Romeo and Juliet, with Alex Greig and Julia Harrison as Shakespeare's ill-fated lovers.
 "I couldn't have loved it more," said the Salient of the sell-out season at BATS in Wellington.
 Maryanne Burke of the Sunday Star Times called it "the most engaging Shakespeare I've seen" and the NZ Listener said it was "excellent".
 After a sell-out season at BATS Theatre, Romeo and Juliet went on to play in Masterton, Dannevirke, Napier, Gisborne, Rotorua, Taupo, Raetihi, Taumarunui, Te Kuiti, New Plymouth and Wanganui.

-In October 2005 The Bacchanals presented the long-awaited NZ premiere of Antony Sher's play I.D. at BATS Theatre.
+As well as managing their expanded touring circuit, in 2005 The Bacchanals also collaborated with Bovine University to present the premiere of Paul Rothwell's play Hate Crimes as BATS in March, and in October they presented the long-awaited NZ premiere of Antony Sher's play I.D. at BATS Theatre.
 The play, set in South Africa under apartheid, required an almost completely new line-up of actors to meet the demands of the script.
 The Dominion Post praised the "exciting production" and said it "should not be missed"; the Capital Times said it was "the production of the year" and the National Business Review said it was a "hugely committed production that sends a resounding challenge to all the better resourced professional companies."
 In December I.D. was named Production of the Year at the 2005 Chapman Tripp Theatre Awards.
 Malcolm Murray won the Actor of the Year award (for his performance as Demetrios Tsafendas), long-serving Bacchanal Alex Greig was named Supporting Actor of the Year award (for his portrayal of Lintwurm) and David Lawrence won Director of the Year.

 For a long time it seemed like that was it for The Bacchanals, with the idea of a properly-funded permanent ensemble an un-realisable dream and with key members far too in demand elsewhere (not to mention a jaded and burnt-out artistic director).
 But in December 2006 The Bacchanals presented a new production of Hamlet starring Wellington actor Simon Vincent in the title role.
 Hamlet was staged as a community theatre production, relying on assembling actors dedicated to the play rather than trying to forge any new Bacchanals ensemble.
 In a complete contrast to 2002's massive, full-text, site-specific piece, this was a no frills Hamlet staged in traverse in church and community halls all over the Wellington region and charging no admission.
 Reviewer Maryanne Bourke said "I do not expect to see a more enjoyable production of Hamlet as long as I live" and "the entertainment value of this Hamlet is off the charts"; the Capital Times' Lynn Freeman said "Don't let the fact it's free fool you into thinking its not of a professional standard - it most certainly is, indeed, it's one of the most engaging productions seen in the Capital this year" and called it "a gift to treasure."

-last modified 10 April 2007.
+Last modified May 2020, bitches!
 All articles and images on this site are the property of

 questions and comments about these web pages may be sent to webmaster@thebacchanals.net